BJTMastermind/MCBE-Dynamic-Data-Storage/README.md

 ### Project Setup

 > [!TIP]
-> If you don't want to manually setup the project you can download it as a template from [BJTMastermind/Scripts-Behavior-Pack-Template](https://github.com/BJTMastermind/Scripts-Behavior-Pack-Template) (Currently JavaScript only)
+> If you don't want to manually setup the project you can download it as a template from [BJTMastermind/Scripts-Behavior-Pack-Template](https://github.com/BJTMastermind/Scripts-Behavior-Pack-Template) (Currently JavaScript only) and start reading from [Installing And Using The Library](#installing-and-using-the-library)

 First let's make the pack a node package, open your terminal and run: